 Click PC download, if you download for PC or for Mac if you download for Mac.
 The utility is digitally signed and you can verify, that it is verified by publisher ProperSoft Inc.

 Open the CSV file, it has four transactions: three expenses and one deposit.

 Look at the file, by clicking on the 'Source Tab'.
 There is a 'Table View' tab, that shows the CSV file is a Table.

 And there is a 'Raw View' tab, that shows how actually the file looks like, if you open it, as a text file.

 It has the first line, as column names.
 It is very helpful for the converter, if your CSV file has the first line, as column names in common English words, like Date, Amount, Debit, Credit, Payee, Memo, Check #, Type.
-The converter is able to understand this column names and map, without your manually mapping the file.
-It configures out, that this is the 'Date' column, this is the 'Amount' column, this is the 'Payee' column, this is the 'Memo' column, this is the 'Check #' column and so on.
+The converter is able to understand these column names and maps, without your manually mapping the file.
+It configures out, that this is the 'Date' column, this is the 'Amount' column, this is the 'Payee' column, this is the 'Memo' column, this is the 'Check #' column, and so on.